Red or Blue: What the Presidential Candidates’ Tax Proposals May Mean for You

 • Increase corporate tax rate to 28%

-• Raise the corporate minimum tax to 21% for large corporations with 3-year average net income over $1B
+• Raise the corporate alternative minimum tax to 21% for large corporations with 3-year average net income over $1B

 Capital Gains